OHELLEL/MatrixEngine/README.md

     takes any number of values (matricies) and push them down stream for further processing using the step() or run() methods or displaying using the "printToDOM()" method.

+21. The "pascalsCoef(n)" Method:

+    this methods returns a row matrix containing the pascals coefficients for a polynomial of order n.

+22.
 ## Set Methods (applies to: realSet, complexSet, pointSet, vectorSet):

     - has(element): checks if the current set has the provided element.